-It has been a true honor to have been elected to represent the citizens of Vienna as a member of your Town Council.
+It is a true honor to have been elected and to represent the citizens of Vienna as a member of your Town Council.

 Maintaining the delicate balance between preserving the small town community and fostering purposeful growth, so that the future needs of Vienna's citizens and businesses are met, is my main priority.

 Providing safer, environmentally friendly and more convenient connections for citizens is a primary concern.
 Prioritizing necessary infrastructure improvements such as water & sewer, drainage, bike routes, sidewalks & roads at value is imperative.
 It is important to monitor and react appropriately to encircling development, in particular, along the Silver and Orange Metro lines.
 In particular, I am pleased with the Town, citizens and businesses working in collaboration with consultants to update our zoning ordinance of the Maple Avenue Corridor and updating the Vienna Community Center to include LEED Certifications.

-Amazingly over fourteen years ago, we arrived as a young, U.S. Naval military family assigned to the Vienna area, we were immediately and warmly welcomed to the Town of Vienna by its residents.
-And now, as my husband and I just celebrated our 25th anniversary together, raising our children who have enjoyed the opportunities of Fairfax County and Virginia public educations (now in college), by choice, we are proud to claim Vienna as our permanent home and we find it a pleasure to welcome others to the Town.
+Amazingly over sixteen years ago, we arrived as a young, U.S. Naval military family assigned to the Vienna area, we were immediately and warmly welcomed to the Town of Vienna by its residents.
+And now, as my husband and celebrate over twenty-five years together, raising our children who have enjoyed the opportunities of Fairfax County and Virginia public educations (now in college), by choice, we are proud to claim Vienna as our permanent home and we find it a pleasure to welcome others to the Town.

-I again ask your confidence and vote on May 5th for working together, so Vienna continues to become a better place to live.
+I again ask your confidence and vote on May 2nd for working together, so Vienna furthers its community spirit and continues to become a better place to live.

 This site is maintained by the campaign